Pierre Louis Alphée Cazenave

-Pierre Louis Alphée Cazenave (5 May 1795 - 9 April 1877) was a French dermatologist who practiced medicine at the Hôpital Saint-Louis in Paris.
+Pierre Louis Alphée Cazenave (/fr/; 5 May 1795 - 9 April 1877) was a French dermatologist who practiced medicine at the Hôpital Saint-Louis in Paris.

 In 1823 he was appointed interne to the hospitals of Paris, and in 1835 became professor agrégé to the medical faculty.
 At Hôpital Saint-Louis, Cazenave was a student of Laurent-Théodore Biett, a physician credited for introducing into French medicine an anatomical approach for analysis of skin disorders.
 This analytical method was first developed by two English physicians; Robert Willan and Thomas Bateman.

 In 1828, with Henri Édouard Schedel, he published a book based on Biett's lectures and observations, titled Abregé pratique des maladies de la peau.
 The compilation was to become a highly influential dermatological work, being translated into a number of different languages.

 From 1843 until 1852, Cazenave was editor of Annales des Maladies de la Peau et de la Syphilis, a journal dedicated to scientific dermatology.

 Cazenave is credited with coining the term lupus érythémateux (lupus erythematosus).
 In 1844 he first described a rare dermatological condition known as pemphigus foliaceus.